ministryofjustice/fb-guide-and-runbook/guides/deployments.md

 While we come up with a more resilient technical solution to allow for QA testing changes on the Editor, it is possible to manually deploy out a specific branch to the test environment.

-Just make some changes to the [circle config](https://github.com/ministryofjustice/fb-editor/blob/main/.circleci/config.yml#L111) workflows to add the name of your branch so it triggers CircleCI to deploy it out.
+On the branch you are working on just make some changes to the [circle config](https://github.com/ministryofjustice/fb-editor/blob/main/.circleci/config.yml#L111) workflows to add the name of your branch so it triggers CircleCI to deploy it out.
 For example, given a branch named `my-amazing-branch`:

 ```
 workflows: